Retired federal judge recounts the 'Grand Bargain' that saved Detroit

 ROSEN: ...Detroit Institute of Arts, which was the only asset in the bankruptcy.

-DETROW: So you have people whose, you know, livelihoods are at stake because they were counting on this pension plan as they planned their lives around it and worked for years thinking that it would be there.
-You have this zero-sum-type situation of creditors who want millions and millions of dollars that they're owed.
+DETROW: So you have people whose, you know, livelihoods are at stake because they were counting on this pension plan, as they planned their lives around it and worked for years, thinking that it would be there.
+You have this zero-sum type situation of creditors who want millions and millions of dollars that they're owed.
 You have the basic services that need to be met.
 I'm curious how you even begin to get started.
-Like, who - how do you decide what the first phone call you're is going to make is?
+Like, who - how do you decide what the first phone call you're going to make is?
 How do you sort through all of the different angles of a problem like this at the very beginning?

-And on the other hand, the art, which was the city's only asset that could be monetized - and selling the art, selling the museum, liquidating it, seemed to me to be just terrible idea.
-You know, Scott, Detroit had been cannibalizing its heritage to mortgage its future for decades, and where had it gotten us?
+And on the other hand, the art, which was the city's only asset that could be monetized - and selling the art, selling the museum, liquidating it seemed to me to be just a terrible idea.
+You know, Scott, Detroit had been cannibalizing its heritage to mortgage its future for decades.
+And where had it gotten us?
 And it just seemed to me that liquidating the art would be the exclamation point on Detroit's obituary.

-DETROW: And just to hop in there, I think a lot of people listening know really well, but for those who don't, when we're talking about the art of the Detroit Institute of Art, we are talking about world-class paintings and murals and sculptures, like, a phenomenal museum.
-And this - like you said, it would have been totally devastating to liquidate and sell them off, piece by piece.
+DETROW: And just to hop in there - I think a lot of people listening know really well but for those who don't, we are talking about world-class paintings and murals and sculptures.

-ROSEN: Yeah, just as a note, I'm very happy and proud.
-You know, we saved the art as part of the Grand Bargain Plan, and for the last two years, '24 and '23, the DIA was selected as the No. 1 art museum in the country.
-It's a remarkable collection.
-And in some areas, it had the premier collection of art in the world.
+ROSEN: In some areas, it had the premier collection of art in the world.

 DETROW: As best as you can in a broadcast interview, because I know we're talking about an agreement that ran probably thousands of pages, incredibly technical - but can you explain the way that you figured out how to check both these boxes at the same time - monetize the art, fund the pensions, keep the art in the museum?

 ROSEN: Well, it actually started with a little doodle that I did when I was down in Florida on the cardboard backing of a legal pad.
-And I'd had this idea that if we could somehow use the art and the pensions to leverage that and raise money, put the art in a trust, and all the money that we raised - flow all the money through the trust to the retirees to reduce their pension losses and maybe even get them off the creditor runway, that could be the beginning of a solution.
+And I'd had this idea that if we could somehow use the art and the pensions to leverage that and raise money - put the art in a trust and all the money that we raised, flow all the money through the trust to the retirees to reduce their pension losses - that could be the beginning of a solution.

 So I just doodled this idea, which was to have the state kick-start the funding and put the art in a trust, lock it off from all the other creditors and use the trust to flow any money that we raised over to the retirees.
 And then I had a bunch of questions, which I wrote down under that.
 And perhaps quite surprisingly, that little doodle is hanging in the Detroit Institute of Arts now as the core of the solution to the largest municipal bankruptcy in history.

-DETROW: A lot of this came down, in many different points, to relationships.
+DETROW: A lot of this came down in many different points to relationships.
 You're making a lot of phone calls.
 You're having a lot of meetings.
 You're having a lot of breakfasts.
 You know, that's - I think relationships is one of those things that are kind of frowned upon when it comes to the political culture right now.
 How important are those?
-How is - important is actually knowing the person you're trying to cut a deal with when you're in a position like this?
+How important is it actually knowing the person you're trying to cut a deal with when you're in a position like this?

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.